amritanshu-kk/online-banking-system/README.md

 # Online-Banking-System
-Online banking system using Java, JDBC, Java Mail API etc.
+Online banking system using Core Java, JDBC, Java Mail API etc.

 ## Project Description:
 Online Bank Management System is very simple and entry level project developed in java using jdbc technology.
 I have used database to store all the details of customer account in a table.